This post is an except from “The Grown-Up’s Guide to Globetrotting.”

-Consider this post a love letter to those of you who felt more than a gentle pang of recognition while watching George Clooney in the movie, “Up in the Air.”
-If you’re a career road warrior like me, a trip around the world is a once in a lifetime opportunity to put all those airline miles and hotel points to extraordinary use.
+This chapter is a love letter to those of you who felt more than a gentle pang of recognition while watching George Clooney in the movie, “Up in the Air.”
+If you’re a road warrior like me, a trip around the world is a once-in-a-lifetime opportunity to put all those miles and hotel points to extraordinary use.

-Status is everything in the business travel world and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
-And if you have enough points and miles, it could be nearly free.

-My Delta miles have funded one First Class and five Business Class tickets around the world—each an approximate value of $40,000 had I paid for them.
+Status is everything in the business travel world, and if you spend enough time on the road to have earned elite status with airlines and hotels, your trip can be all the more luxurious.
+My Delta miles have funded one first-class and ten business-class tickets around the world—each an approximate value of $40,000 had I paid for the flights individually.
 If that’s not a perk of frequent business travel, I don’t know what is.

 Redeeming Airline Miles for a RTW Ticket

-In my experience, the toughest flights to get are the initial flight out of the U.S. and the last flight back in.
-Once you get overseas to partner carriers, the availability is often much better.
+Keep in mind that if you’re trying to book your initial departure out of an airline hub, like United out of Chicago, American out of Dallas or Delta out of Atlanta you’re going to have the same award availability challenges you would have with any mileage ticket.
+In my experience, the toughest two flights to get on a RTW itinerary are the initial flight out of the U.S. and the last flight back in.
+Once you get overseas to partner carriers, the availability and mileage redemption levels are often much better.